 The decision to appoint a deputy follows an extensive recruitment process, which began last year and saw two previous rounds of interviews fail to find a suitable candidate.
 On each occasion, a panel comprising the Commissioner, OPCC chief executive Neil Hewison and former Warwickshire Deputy Police and Crime Commissioner Dr Eric Wood subjected each shortlisted candidate to a rigorous interview process.

 Mr Seccombe said: “I was clear from the outset that I wanted to appoint the right candidate and not just make an appointment for appointment’s sake.
-It was important to find someone with the right mix of skills and experience to support me in my role as commissioner and, while it has taken a little while longer than originally anticipated, I am pleased that I have been able to find that mix of qualities with Rob.
+It was important to find someone with the right mix of skills and experience to support me in my role as commissioner and, while it has taken a little while longer than originally anticipated, I am pleased that I have been able to find that mix of qualities with Robert.

 “He brings a wealth of experience from his public and business life and will be invaluable to assisting me in my role as I continue to the work to deliver a safer, more secure Warwickshire.
-I look forward to welcoming Rob as part of my team following his confirmation hearing.”
+I look forward to welcoming Robert as part of my team following his confirmation hearing.”

 Mr Tromans, who first moved to the north of the county as a child, runs a specialist consultancy firm and lives in Nuneaton with his wife and teenage son.
 He is a borough councillor for the St Nicholas ward in Nuneaton and serves on the council’s Audit, Planning and Standards committees.
 He has served as a school governor, is a long-time youth sport volunteer and is also a strong advocate for Neighbourhood Watch as a member and former scheme co-ordinator.